myplaceonline/posixcube/README.md

       A POSIX compliant, shell script-based server automation framework.

       -?
 Help.
       -h HOST   Target host.
 Option may be specified multiple times.
+The HOST may be preceded with USER@ to specify the remote user.
 If a host has a wildcard ('*'), then HOST is interpeted as a regular expression, with '*' replaced with '.*' and any matching hosts in the following files are added to the HOST list: /etc/ssh_config,